The Unknown Soldier (1985 film)

 The Unknown Soldier (Tuntematon sotilas) is a Finnish film from 1985 directed by Rauni Mollberg.
-It is based on the best selling Finnish novel by the same name written by Väinö Linna.
+It is based on the 1954 best selling Finnish novel of the same name written by Väinö Linna.
 It is the second film adaptation of Linna's novel, the first one being the 1955 film of the same title, directed by Edvin Laine.
-Third film adaptation of the same novel was released in 2017, directed by Aku Louhimies.
+The third film adaptation of the same novel was released in 2017, directed by Aku Louhimies.